youcancodenet/main/README.md

 ## 🛠️ Contributing

 Want to help make coding more accessible?
 Contributions are welcome!
 Edit any page directly from the site using the **"Edit this page"** link at the bottom of each doc, which opens the file right here in GitHub.
+(Note: you'll need to join our team for permissions to edit 😉)

 ### Local Development